Mishaa931/Web-Assist/README.md

-# Go to your project folder
-cd Web-Assist/smart-web

-# Create README.md file
-echo "# Web-Assist – Smart Web Platform
+# Web-Assist – Smart Web Platform

 ## 🚀 Overview
 **Web-Assist** is a smart web application built with **Django** that provides user authentication, search assistance, and integrated web utilities.
 The platform combines backend logic with a clean frontend interface to deliver a smooth user experience.